 Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
 This is because this medicine can affect the way some medicines work and some medicines can have an effect on it.

-Do not take this medicine if you are also taking a medicine containing nelfinavir (used to treat HIV infection).
+Do not take this medicine if you are also taking a medicine containing nelfinavir or rilpivirine (used to treat HIV infection).

 You should specifically tell your doctor or pharmacist if you are taking clopidogrel (used to prevent blood clots).